 *Amazon.com price as of post date.
 Read full disclaimer.

 Limited contact list

-The Gabb Watch’s contact list has room for 10 people, and you have full control over who gets one of those coveted spots.
+The Gabb Watch’s contact list now has room for 25 people—15 more than before—and you have full control over who gets one of those coveted spots.
 No outside numbers can call your kid’s watch, which protects them from spam and scam calls.

 The Gabb Watch includes an SOS button to quickly reach you (or whomever you designate as the emergency contact).
 But kids have to press it for a full 10 seconds, and that feels like an eternity in an emergency.
 In fact, it’s actually faster to just swipe the screen and start a call with a couple of taps.

 In contrast, the Angel Watch starts calling emergency contacts after three seconds.